"Too Many Limp Storylines and Too Much Liberal Lunacy"

 Thus, despite some touching elements, interesting story developments, nice acting, and eloquent technical flourishes, LOVE IS STRANGE is a cinematic, dramatic disappointment with an abhorrent, confused, leftist perspective that’s politically correct and often immoral.
 It contains strong foul language and some homosexual kissing.

+LOVE IS STRANGE opens with two older homosexual men, George and Ben, tying the knot after 39 years together.
+The “marriage” forces the Catholic school for which George works as a music teacher to fire him.
+So, Ben and George have to sell their nice apartment and temporarily live apart as they search for another one.
+Ben moves in with his nephew and his nephew’s wife and teenage son.
+Meanwhile, George settles with two younger homosexual men who also are police officers.
+The new living arrangements turn out to be a burden on everyone.
 The problem with LOVE IS STRANGE is that the family relationships are more interesting and dynamic than the movie’s depiction of homosexual relationships.
 In fact, the growing pains the great nephew undergoes are perhaps the movie’s most interesting, touching part.
 LOVE IS STRANGE also has a Romantic, liberal worldview.
 It not only has a pro-homosexual perspective but also wants to support more money for social welfare programs.
 Ultimately, LOVE IS STRANGE is a disappointing drama with an abhorrent, confused, leftist perspective.
 It’s politically correct, vacuous and immoral.